Arch Linux Now Has a Bit-for-Bit Reproducible Docker Image

 Notable Comments

-• @dev_l1x_be: frames this as table stakes, arguing apt-get update inside a docker build step is an anti-pattern all base images should have eliminated already.
+• @dev_l1x_be: frames apt-get update inside a docker build step as an anti-pattern, implying pinned reproducible base images are the architecturally correct default.

 Original | Discuss on HN